dahak-metagenomics/dahak-taco/docs/index.rst

    intro/quickstart

+.. _walkthroughs-label:

 Workflow Walkthroughs
 =======================

-dahak-taco is a lightweight wrapper around Snakemake tasks.
+taco is a lightweight wrapper around Snakemake tasks.
 Kind of like a corn tortilla.

-The Snakemake API is called to run rules contained in the ``rules`` directory.
+The Snakemake rules and parameters are organized by workflow in the ``rules/`` directory of this repository.

-Here are a few walkthroughs of common dahak workflows:
+The walkthroughs below show examples of how to run each workflow.

 .. toctree::
    :maxdepth: 1